-+ + Type Null Key + Default id data state int(11) blob varchar(128) YES NULL NULL
++ Type id data state + int(11)

 The meaning of the fields is:

 - id: this is the id returned by the save() method and uniquely identifies a stored object. - data: serialized Python object. - state: if the object is a Task instance, this will be its current execution state.